Cloud Based Telephony 2024-2030

 • Quality service start date: 1 April 2020

-• Quality service end date: 31 March 2026
+• Quality service end date: 31 March 2029

 • Collection frequency: Annually

-Childhood 6-in-1 Vaccination Programme
+Childhood 6-in-1 Vaccination Programme 2025-2028

-This service is for the following patient groups receiving the Hexavalent DTaP/IPV/Hib/HepB vaccination:
+This Service is for the following patient groups receiving the Hexavalent DTaP/IPV/Hib/HepB vaccination:

 Children aged 8 weeks who have not yet attained 10 years old: